yurinek/gitlab_pipelines_use_cases/README.md

 For each strategy see README.md inside single subdirectories<br>

 How to run:<br><br>
-Place subdirectory of your choise inside your gitlab repository and test pipelines.
+Copy content of subdirectory of your choise to upper level of your gitlab repository and test pipelines.